 The short answer: The myth that 401(k) investing is free is rubbish.

 There are a variety of fees you may be assessed when investing in your 401(k).
 The U.S. Department of Labor encourages consumers to look at fees when investing in their employer’s plan.
 Following are sample fees you might encounter in your workplace retirement account:

-- Investment fees: Every mutual and exchange traded fund (ETF) charges a fee, generally charged as a percent of assets under management.
-The lowest fee index funds might charge 0.05% whereas an actively managed mutual fund could charge up to 1.50% or more.
+Every mutual and exchange-traded fund (ETF) charges a fee, generally charged as a percent of assets under management.
+The lowest fee index funds might charge 0.05% whereas an actively managed mutual fund could charge up to

 >Related article: Average 401(k) Fees